UK adds to Alstom's legal woes as power unit faces bribe charge

 A spokeswoman for Alstom said the company does not comment on ongoing legal proceedings.

-The charges, against the Alstom unit and two individuals, are the first the SFO has filed against the power unit, which makes turbines for power plants and is being taken over by GE as part of a 12.35 billion euro (9.69 billion pounds) deal.
+The charges, against the Alstom unit and two individuals, are the first the SFO has filed against the power unit, which makes turbines for power plants and is being taken over by GE as part of a 12.35 billion euro ($15.14 billion) deal.

 In September, however, the SFO accused the British subsidiary of Alstom's train-making unit of paying $8.5 million in bribes over a six-year period to win transport contracts in India, Poland and Tunisia.